IyngkarranKumar/iyngkarrankumar.github.io/_projects/project-CCFE.md

 ---
-title: An Empirical Study of Magnetohydrodynamic Instabilities in the JET Tokamak (CCFE internship)
+title: An Empirical Study of Magnetohydrodynamic Instabilities in the JET Tokamak
 layout: home
+excerpt: Analysising plasma instabilities in the JET Tokamak (CCFE internship)
-order: 5
+order: 7
 ---

 I worked on this project during an internship with the Culham Center for Fusion Energy.